 Where We Work

 TechnoServe’s origin traces back to the village of Adidome, Ghana.
 We have expanded through the years, but our focus remains on the developing world because that’s where we can make the greatest impact on global poverty.
-We work in poor communities in 29 countries throughout Africa, Latin America, and Asia.
+We work in low-income communities in 30 countries throughout Africa, Latin America, and Asia.

-Check out our work in 29 countries throughout Africa, Latin America, and Asia.
+Check out our work in almost 30 countries throughout Africa, Latin America, and Asia.

 Home to many of the world’s fastest growing economies, Africa is poised for unprecedented opportunity and prosperity.
 Yet with half of the continent’s people still living below the poverty line, a dramatically expanding youth population and crop yields that have remained stagnant for decades, Africa also faces a host of unique challenges.
 TechnoServe has nearly 50 years of experience across 20 African countries, working with public and private partners to catalyze broad-based economic growth through agricultural and enterprise development.